SwordPuffin/Rewaita/README.md

 1. Power off your computer (like full shutdown, not restart).
 2. Turn it back on and try again.
 3. If it still doesn't generate:
-     1. Go into Flatseal and find Rewaita's page
+     1. Go into [Flatseal](https://flathub.org/en/apps/com.github.tchx84.Flatseal) and find Rewaita's page
-     2. Find filesystem permissions (you should see ~/.local/share/themes among them)
+     2. Scroll down to filesystem permissions (you should see ~/.local/share/themes among "other files")
      3. Change ~/.local/share/themes to: ~/.local/share/themes:create (just append ":create")
      4. If it still doesn't work file an issue.